Large-Eddy Simulation of Homogeneous Shear Flows With Several Subgrid-Scale Models

 Digital USD Citation

 Wang, Yunliang; Jacobitz, Frank G.; and Rutland, Christopher J., "Large-Eddy Simulation of Homogeneous Shear Flows With Several Subgrid-Scale Models" (2005).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 14.